 As one would expect given the common law influence on the Cyprus legal order described above, the means that are available to a victim of dishonesty in England and other common law countries to secure assets and proceeds and to obtain evidence are available in Cyprus, too.
 Indeed, if in its evolving nature the common law made available new means to these victims, it is likely that the Cyprus courts would soon follow suit.Injunctions freezing the assets of a defendant

 Recently, in assessing the broad powers conferred on the courts pursuant to Section 32, the Supreme Court cited Seamark Consultancy Services Limited v.
-Joseph P Lasala and Others and added that:
+Joseph P Lasala and Others11 and added that:

 Injunctions freezing assets until the conclusion of proceedings filed or to be filed abroad can also be issued on the basis of the following:

-- The International Arbitrations Law: on the basis of this Law, a Cyprus court can issue an injunction freezing the assets of a defendant in Cyprus until the conclusion of 'international arbitration' proceedings filed or to be filed against the defendant either in Cyprus or abroad.
-An 'international arbitration' is defined by this law as one where:
+On the basis of the International Arbitrations Law,13 a Cyprus court can issue an injunction freezing the assets of a defendant in Cyprus until the conclusion of international arbitration proceedings filed or to be filed against the defendant either in Cyprus or abroad.
+An international arbitration is defined by this law as one where:

-- at the time of conclusion of the agreement providing for arbitration, the parties to this agreement had their business seat in different countries; or
+- at the time of conclusion of an agreement providing for arbitration, the parties to this agreement had their business seat in different countries; or

 The Supreme Court of Cyprus examined the conditions for the issuance of interim injunctions on the basis of this EU Regulation in a recent judgment in the case of Trafalgar Developments Limited and others v.
 Uralchem Holdings PLC and others.
 The case concerned an application for freezing injunctions and disclosure orders in support of a civil action pending in the High Court of Ireland.

-The above-mentioned provisions of the International Arbitrations Law and of Regulation EU No. 1215/2012 are both very regularly applied by the Cyprus courts.ii Obtaining evidence
+The above-mentioned provisions of the International Arbitrations Law and of Regulation EU No. 1215/2012 are both very regularly applied by the Cyprus courts.

 Disclosure orders on this basis are very commonly issued against banks by the Cyprus courts.
 In a recent case, a major international pharmaceutical company discovered, through the use of private investigators, that certain individuals were selling counterfeit copies of its products through a website.
 It was also discovered that proceeds from these sales were being paid into bank accounts in a Cyprus bank.
 A disclosure order was issued against the bank, ordering the bank to disclose the beneficial owners of these bank accounts and also details of the movement of the bank accounts.
 Such orders are also issued very commonly in tracing actions where the victims of fraud need to find out where their money has been transferred.